 Any visit to Kanazawa should include a visit to Kanazawa castle and Kenrokuen Garden located in the heart of the city.
 The site of the castle park and garden was the center of power of the Kaga domain from 1583 until the end of the Edo period in 1867 when Kanazawa flourished as a city of art and culture.

-Immerse yourself in the lifestyle of the samurai with a stroll through narrow streets lined with old earthen walls in the Nagamachi Samurai district, located near Kanazawa castle park.
-There you can glimpse inside the life a samurai at the Casa Samurai Nomura, a restored home with a beautiful small garden.
+Immerse yourself in the lifestyle of the samurai with a stroll through narrow streets lined with old earthen walls in the Nagamachi Samurai District, located near Kanazawa Castle Park.
+There you can glimpse inside the life of samurai at the Nomura Samurai House, a restored home with a beautiful small garden.